Mirantis/virtlet/docs/networking.md

    (see below for more details)
-3. When the VM is started, Virtlet wraps the emulator using `vmwrapper` program which it passes `VIRTLET_NET_KEY` environment variable containing the key the was used for `tapmanager` network setup.
+3. When the VM is started, Virtlet wraps the emulator using `vmwrapper` program which it passes `VIRTLET_NET_KEY` environment variable containing the key the was used by `tapmanager` to set up the network.
 4. `vmwrapper` uses the key to ask `tapmanager` to send it the file descriptor for the tap interface over `tapmanager`'s Unix domain socket.
 It then extends emulator command line arguments to make it use the tap device and then `exec`s the emulator.
 5. Upon `StopPodSandbox`, Virtlet requests `tapmanager` to tear down the VM network.

 The rationale for having separate `tapmanager` process is [the well-known Go namespace problem](https://www.weave.works/blog/linux-namespaces-and-go-don-t-mix).
 It's expected that the problem will be fixed by Go 1.10 release, after